panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 `data` property is defined as a getter.
 The getter parses `bigJSON` only when the consumer accesses the configuration data.
 This optimization increases the [time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive).

 > When imported, the module shouldn't execute any heavy work.
-Rather, the module should use lazy initialization and let the consumer decide the right time to perform the heavy operations.
+Rather, the module should use lazy initialization and let the consumer decide the right time to perform heavy operations.

 ## 3. Favor high cohesive modules